When in Drought, There’s Still Water for Rafting!Posted March 6, 2015 by Emily Vernizzi, river enthusiast and Armstrong cousin

 Droughts.
 They’re rough.
-They cause all sorts of troubles, but don’t jump to too many conclusions!
-Many people assume that droughts = no rafting, but that’s WRONG!!!
+They cause all sorts of troubles, but don’t jump to too many conclusions just yet!
+Many people assume that droughts = no water = no rafting, but that’s not the case thanks to human intervention.

 Despite what you’d think, there’s still loads of incredible rafting options even when Mother Nature leaves us pretty high and dry.
-In normal snowpack years, AO offers a wider variety of rivers (ten throughout California!), but even in drought, our rafting game is still strong.
-We still have trips available for all experience levels, from a family float to the most difficult commercially-run river in the United States, Express trip to 4-Day trips, car-access camping or wilderness camping, Class I to Class V…after 53 years on the rivers, our itinerary line-up is diverse.
-So, California, we’ve got you covered!
+In normal snowpack years, AO offers a wide variety of rivers (ten throughout California!), but even in drought, the rafting game is still strong.
+There are still trips available for all experience levels ranging from a Class II family float to the most difficult commercially-run Class V river adventure in the United States.
+Itineraries vary from half-day trips to 3-day trips, in developed areas and in wild places.
+Since 1962 we have been creating a wide range of trips on California rivers that fit nearly everyone’s needs and desires.
+If you want to go rafting in the Golden State, you’re covered!

 There are over 800 rivers in California with over 1200 dams situated throughout.
 The reservoirs behind these dams come in all shapes and sizes and are positioned at all different elevations.
 In drought, the media spends a lot of time focusing on the large lower elevation reservoirs, such as Shasta, Oroville, Folsom, Don Pedro, etc. These reservoirs have huge water storage capacity and play a significant role in supplying California with agricultural and urban water needs.
 When their levels are low, California water supply is in trouble.
 These “mega reservoirs” require consistent normal to above-normal precipitation years to stay full.